The INF number for special procedures

 You must make an INF request also for inward and outward processing procedures that start with import and concern several Member States.
 The INF request receives from Customs an INF code that you enter in the export and import declaration.

 You must apply for the INF number before lodging a customs declaration.
 In export and import declarations, the INF number is entered with the additional document code C710.
 Customs processes INF requests only on weekdays from 8 am to 4.15 pm.

-The new electronic INF service for special procedures will be introduced on 25 November 2020.
-It replaces the paper forms (INF1, INF2, INF5 and INF9) for special procedures.
-However, a paper form can be used if it has already been filled in and Customs has confirmed it before 25 November 2020.
+The electronic INF service for special procedures has replaced the paper forms (INF1, INF2, INF5 and INF9) for special procedures.
+However, you can use a paper form if it has already been filled in and Customs has confirmed it before 25 November 2020.

 When is an INF number required?

 You need an INF number for processing procedures that start with export.
 These include